h2r/ein/language.md

 ### Argument Order

-Many popular programming languages invoke functions by first naming the function and then listing its arguments from left to right:
+Many programming languages invoke functions by first naming the function and then listing its arguments from left to right:

 ```